 Or why not go further & explore the wider ocean habitat of the species you are trying to save & maybe get the chance to meet dolphins, whales, seals, sharks & seabirds all around Scotland on boat trips & from the land.
 You don’t have to go abroad!
 Always choose a boat trip that is committed to not disturbing dolphins.
 In Scotland it’s the Dolphin Space Programme (DSP) or the WiSe scheme (Wildlife Safe).
 Check when booking, here are some ideas:

-- Chanonry Point viewing from the beach on the Black Isle, check tide times & more info at Moray Firth Dolphins Chanonry Point online.
+- Chanonry Point viewing from the beach on the Black Isle, check tide times & more info at Chanonry Point dolphins.

 - Whale & Dolphin Conservation Centre in Spey Bay (www.wdcs.org)